-Dorset Police covers approximately 1024 Square miles of land and a similar body of water off the coastline.
-Dorset is one of a very few to not have a motorway to patrol, but does have three very busy main roads and over 3332 miles of roads to police.
+Dorset Police covers approximately 1,024 square miles of land and a similar body of water off the coastline.
+Whilst the policing area does not include a motorway, there are three very busy main roads and over 3,332 miles of roads to police.

-The County despite being classed as 93.7% rural includes an airport, and sea ports, serving internal, and international freight and passenger travel.
+The county despite being classed as 93.7 per cent rural, includes an airport, and sea ports serving internal and international freight, and passenger travel.

 - Dorset County Constabulary was formed in 1855.